Mass in Motion

 Active Transportation

-• Working with partners involved in Chelsea's "Play is For All" initiative to learn how residents of all ages take part and access play, what’s working, what’s missing, and how we can make improvements to support existing and create more opportunities for residents to engage in play.
+• Play is For All - Working with various multi-sector partnerships across Chelsea to learn how residents of all ages take part in and access play, what’s working, what’s missing, and how we can make improvements to support existing and create more opportunities for residents to engage in play.

-Food Security & Access
+Food Security & Healthy Eating

 Getting Active in Revere & Chelsea